invictusblaze007/similarity_check/README.md

 Welcome to the LangChain Similarity Checker! 🐱‍👤 This tool allows you to check the similarity score and discover similar chunks within your English or Urdu data using LangChain.

 ## Prerequisites
-Before getting started, ensure you have the required packages installed.
-Open your terminal and run the following command:
+Before getting started, ensure you have the required packages installed and you have the pinecone API key (one index is freely available 28-12-2023).
+<br>Put your pinecone API key in .streamlit/secrets.toml. <br>Open your terminal and run the following command:

 command--> pip install unstructured[pdf] chardet langchain streamlit pinecone sentence_transformers

 **Note:** It's crucial to have these dependencies installed to ensure **smooth execution**.